top of page

 WORKING PAPERS

-This paper examines whether elections in countries where migrants reside affect turnout in their homeland elections.
-We assemble a novel dataset of migrant turnout in 1,267 elections across 43 origin countries and 217 destination countries from 2000-2019.
-Using the quasi-random timing of elections between countries, we find that migrant turnout in homeland elections that occur after elections in the country of residence increases by 7 pp relative to homeland elections that occur before.
-The findings are consistent with a model of salience where exposure to an election increases interest in the political process and drives migrants to participate in their homeland elections.
-Close electoral results rather than campaigns explain our findings.
+We document political interdependence driven by international migration.
+To investigate whether host country elections impact migrant turnout in homeland elections, we assemble a novel dataset of migrant turnout in 1,267 elections across 43 origin countries and 217 destination countries.
+Using the quasi-random timing of elections between countries, we find that migrant turnout in homeland elections occurring after host country elections increases by 7pp relative to turnout in homeland elections before.
+This is consistent with a model of salience where exposure to competitive host country elections increases interest in the political process and drives migrants to participate in their homeland elections.

 LAB